jdhenke/alar/README.md

 ### Setting up a KB

 To use your own KB, put it in a CSV file with each row being 3 cells of `concept, relation, concept`.
+The 4th cell can be an optional truth, which defaults to 1.0.
 You can get C4's assertion list with the following.

 ```bash
 curl http://mit.edu/jdhenke/www/alar/assertions.csv > assertions.csv